-- Implement existing commitments to avoid sourcing from ancient and endangered forests, illegal logging and endangered species habitat by 2020 or if developing a brand new policy to align with the CanopyStyle initiative on implementation timelines of 2022. - Collaborate with Canopy, as well as innovative companies and suppliers to encourage conservation solutions as well as the development of fibre sources that reduce environmental and social impacts, with a focus on agricultural residues and recycled fabrics. - Preference for product lines made from innovative and/or recycled fibres and develop a 2025 procurement target for these closed-loop solutions.\ - Recognise, respect and uphold human rights and the rights of communities and acknowledge indigenous and rural communities' legal, customary or user rights to their territories, land, and resources. - Such innovative fabrics may be considered within Selfridges 2025 target criteria.
+- Implement existing commitments to avoid sourcing from ancient and endangered forests, illegal logging and endangered species habitat by 2020 or if developing a brand new policy to align with the CanopyStyle initiative on implementation timelines of 2022. - Collaborate with Canopy, as well as innovative companies and suppliers to encourage conservation solutions as well as the development of fibre sources that reduce environmental and social impacts, with a focus on agricultural residues and recycled fabrics. - Preference for product lines made from innovative and/or recycled fibres and develop a 2025 procurement target for these closed-loop solutions.\ - Recognise, respect and uphold human rights and the rights of communities and acknowledge indigenous and rural communities' legal, customary or user rights to their territories, land, and resources. - \ Such innovative fabrics may be considered within Selfridges 2025 target criteria.

-\Ancient and endangered forests are defined as intact forest landscape mosaics, naturally rare forest types, forest types that have been made rare due to human activity, and/or other forests that are ecologically critical for the protection of biological diversity.
-Ecological components of endangered forests are: Intact forest landscapes, Remonnt forests and restoration corest; Landscape connectivity.
-Rare forest types; Forests of high endemism; Core habitat for focal species; Forests exhibiting rare ecological and evolutionary phenomena.
-As a starting point to geographically locate ancient and endangered forests, maps of High Conservation Value Forests (HCVF), as defined by the Forest Stewardship Council \ (FSC\) and of Intact forest Inadscapes (IFL), can be used and paired with maps of other key ecological values like the habitat range of key endangered species and protests containing high concentrations of terrestrial carbon and High Carbon Stocks (HCS).
-(The We River Couldina's Endangered Forests: High Conservation Value Forests Protection - Guidance for Corporate Commitments.
-This has been reviewed by conservation groups, corporations and scientists), key endangered forests globally are the Canadian and Russian Boreal Forests; Coostal Temperate Rainforests of British Coulumbio, Alaska and Chile; Tropical forests and exist into sign Indoor and West Africa.
+\Ancient and endangered forests are defined as intact forest landscape mosaics, naturally rare forest types, forest types that have been made rare due to human activity, and/or other forests that are ecologically critical for the protection of biological diversity, Ecological components of endangered forests are: Intact (frest landscapes and restoration cores; Landscapes connectivity, Rare forest types; Forests of fligh species richness; Forests containing high concentrations of rare and endangered species; Forests of high endemism; Core habitat for focal species; Forests exhibiting rare ecological and evolutionary phenomena.
+As a starting point to geographically locate ancient and endangered forests, maps of High Conservation value Forests (HCVF), as defined by the Forest Stewardship Council "FSC") and of intact forest Induscapes (IFL), can be used and paired with maps of other key ecological values like the habitat range of key endangered species and protests containing high concentrations of terrestrial carbon and High Carbon Stocks (HCS), (Tibe Wg River Coalition's Endangered Forests: High Conservation Value Forests Protection - Guidance for Corporate Commitments.
+This has been reviewed by conservation groups, corporations and scientists).
+Key endangered forests globally are the Canadian and Rivestian Boreal Forests; Coastal Temperate Rainforests of Afritish Coulumbia, Alaska and Chille; Tropical forests and peat lands of Indoar sois, the Amazon and West Africa.